 Red Jacket is a tiny town located in the state of West Virginia.
 With a population of 525 people and just one neighborhood, Red Jacket is the 193rd largest community in West Virginia.

-When you are in Red Jacket, you'll notice that it is more blue-collar than most other communities in America.
-50.54% of Red Jacket’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Red Jacket is a town of construction workers and builders, professionals, and managers.
-There are especially a lot of people living in Red Jacket who work in teaching (31.18%), management occupations (18.28%), and office and administrative support (0.00%).
+Because occupations involving physical labor dominate the local economy, Red Jacket is generally considered to be a blue-collar town.
+44.34% of the Red Jacket workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Red Jacket is a town of professionals, construction workers and builders, and managers.
+There are especially a lot of people living in Red Jacket who work in teaching (33.02%), management occupations (22.64%), and office and administrative support (0.00%).

 Red Jacket is a very ethnically-diverse town.
 The people who call Red Jacket home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Red Jacket residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Red Jacket include African, Irish, Other Subsaharan African, Yugoslavian, and Other West Indian.
+Important ancestries of people in Red Jacket include African, Irish, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Red Jacket is English.
 Other important languages spoken here include Italian and African languages.